From Dimensional Reduction of 4d Spin Foam Model to Adding Non-Gravitational Fields to 3d Spin Foam Model: Kaluza-Klein strategy

-Equation (\ref{new expanded 4d field}) is similar to the Fourier expansion of a multi variable function in terms of one of its variables\footnote{Here the selected variable for expansion is $g_{4}$; but it is clear that any other variable can be selected as well.} (i.e. same as what is done in Kaluza-Klein approach). \\ Now by putting (\ref{new expanded 4d field}) in action formula (\ref{4d action}) and integrating over $g_{4}$, one can obtain the following equation for the action\footnote{It worth noting that, there are some different choices for interaction terms in expanded action.
-Since close simplexes are considered, the compatible interaction term should be the same as the interaction term in equation (\ref{integrated 4d action}).
-This means that in action formula (\ref{4d action}), one should expand $g_{1}$ in the first field, $g_{5}$ in the second field, $g_{8}$ in the third field, and $g_{10}$ in the forth field.
-Then, if close simplexes are considered, one should expand all arguments in the fifth field as well.}:
+Equation (\ref{new expanded 4d field}) is similar to the Fourier expansion of a multi variable function in terms of one of its variables (i.e. same as what is done in Kaluza-Klein approach).\\ Here, the selected variable for expansion is $g_{4}$; but it is clear that any other variables can be selected as well.\\ Now, by putting (\ref{new expanded 4d field}) in action formula (\ref{4d action}), and considering (\ref{contracted intertwiner}) and integrating over $g_{4}$, one can obtain the following equation for the action: